check-spelling/owncloud-ocis/docs/ocis/migration.md

 Start with a test user, then move to early adopters and finally migrate all users.

 #### Rollback
-To switch the storage provider again the same storage space migration can be performed again: copy medatata and blob data using the CS3 api, then change the responsible storage provider in the storage registry.
+To switch the storage provider again the same storage space migration can be performed again: copy metadata and blob data using the CS3 api, then change the responsible storage provider in the storage registry.

 #### Notes
 <div style="break-after: avoid"></div>